banner

 The harness provided in the reference answer uses AFL-LLVM's Persistent Mode.

 In basic AFL, the fuzzer main program will fork a child process as a fork_server.
-The fuzzing process inevitably executes the target program multiple times; to avoid the system overhead of loading the target program multiple times with exec, AFL allows the fork_server to execute the fork command to produce a new target.
+The fuzzing process inevitably executes the target program multiple times; to avoid the system overhead of loading the target program multiple times with exec

 To further reduce the overhead caused by forking, persistent mode allows the harness code to explicitly loop and call the API being tested, in the main function of the harness like this: